The DVM Curriculum

 Credits

-Students are required to complete 31 credits from non-hospital based Distribution courses for the veterinary degree.
+Students are required to complete 31 credits from non-hospital based elective courses for the veterinary degree.
 This represents approximately 7 credits in year one, 7 in year two, and an average of 9 credits in year three and 8 in year four.
 Students must earn additional credits beyond the minimum for each set in order to meet the required number for graduation.
 Although enrollment in some courses is restricted to students in years three and four, many other courses are available to students in the last three years or in all four years of the curriculum.
 This allows students from different classes to take these courses simultaneously and to benefit from peer interaction.
 All students in the DVM Program must be enrolled as full-time students.
 Students must carry a minimum of 12 credits per semester to maintain their full-time status.
 There is a 23.5 credit limit per term.

 Informational Meeting

-Fall Semester Distribution Courses
+Fall Semester Elective Courses

-First-year students should not enroll in any Distribution courses during the Fall term.
-Very few Distribution courses are offered in the Fall term.
+First-year students should not enroll in any Elective courses during the Fall term.
+Very few Elective courses are offered in the Fall term.
 Second, third and fourth year students may enroll in them if their schedules permit.
 Students wishing to enroll must do so using the Student Service Center at http://studentcenter.cornell.edu by the stated add/drop deadline.
 Students with questions about adding or dropping a course should refer to the Add/Drop policy in the College and University Policies section (Chapter 4) of this Handbook or contact the College Registrar.

-Spring Semester Distribution Courses
+Spring Semester Elective Courses

 It is imperative that students review and verify their enrollment information for accuracy and completeness. any corrections and errors must be promptly reported.
 No credit or grade will be given for courses a student attends without being properly enrolled and, conversely, a failing grade will be assigned to courses in which a student enrolls by subsequently neither attends or officially drops.